firebears-frc/2019_betaTestRobot2/src/main/java/org/firebears/recording/README.md

 # Firebears Recording Functions

-The classes in `org.firebears.recording` allows robot motion to be recorded out to text files in, and then later played back on the robot.
+The classes in `org.firebears.recording` allows robot motion to be recorded out to text files, and then later played back on the robot.
 These recording files can be manipulated in a text editor or a spreadsheet  program.
 It should also be easy to create software that reads and writes recordings.
 It should also be possible to integrate to other motion profiling packages.